go-logr/zapr/README.md

 enables `slogr.NewSlogHandler` to provide a `slog.Handler` which just passes parameters through to zapr. zapr handles special slog values (Group, LogValuer), regardless of which front-end API is used.

+The value logged for errors is the string returned by `error.Error`.
+If the error also provides `ErrorDetails() any`, then it is treated as a "structured error" and the value returned by `ErrorDetails` is logged *in addition* to the error string, using a key that is the original key plus a "Details" suffix.
+For example, `"err", err` will be logged as if `"err", err.Error(), "errDetails", err.ErrorDetails()` had been passed.
+This ensures that the "err" key is always associated with a string.